|

 - Case 50mm in length

-- Living in the case does not guarantee safety.
-In early spring we
+- Living inside the case does not guarantee safety.
+In early spring

 found this case moth caterpillar (Leaf Case Moth)